 “They play the Beautiful Soul, which feels superior to the corrupted world while secretly participating in it: they need this corrupted world as the only terrain where they can exert their moral superiority.”

 Those who “walk away from Omelas” do nothing to change its underlying horror.
-They only go away to exist outside it, thereby using the existence of Omelas to exert their moral superiority.
+They only go away to exist outside its geographic borders, thereby using the existence of Omelas to exert their moral superiority.
 In other words, they need Omelas and its torture dungeon in order to self-identify as morally superior individuals — walking away actually supports the continued functioning of Omelas and its torture dungeon.
 The “beautiful souls” who walk away merely turn the traumatic experience of confronting the torture dungeon into social capital, but rationalize its continuation.

 In the 1970s, Le Guin took a turn towards neoliberal feminism, or what might be called cultural feminism or even bourgeois feminism.
 Usually portrayed as her becoming more politically conscious, rather the opposite is true.
 She really made a turn much like the so-called “new philosophers” to the political right.
 She embraced the tactics of identity politics and the valorization of victimhood status.
 She was much more of a careerist opportunist than she is often portrayed by supporters, cynically invoking certain concepts to enhance her public status (and boost her book sales) without doing a whole lot to meaningfully change anything beyond a few gendered pronouns, with at most a slightly populist twist.
 Her best work was in the 1960s and early 1970s, and it dealt with typical concerns of the time.
 For instance, A Wizard of Earthsea (1968) deals with the destructive power of envy, something that French writers were grappling with under the rubric of ressentiment.
 She jettisoned those things in the 70s and instead dwelt on identity politics.
 There is reason to suggest that “The Ones Who Walk Away From Omelas” is at bottom anti-communist propaganda.
 Little if any of her writing after her anarchist masterpiece The Dispossessed (1974) is very highly regarded by readers.